negativenagesh/ArogyaMitra/README.md

 3. chain_type_kwargs={"prompt":PROMPT}

 * Creates a dictionary to pass the configured prompt template (PROMPT) into a chain or model, guiding how responses should be generated based on the provided context and question.

+# Initializing a Language Model with CTransformers in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb) briefly

+1. model

+* Specifies the path to the pre-trained model file (llama-2-7b-chat.ggmlv3.q4_0.bin), which is based on the LLaMA architecture.

+2. model_type

+* Indicates the type of model, in this case, "llama".

+3. config

+* Contains configuration parameters for generating text:

+4. max_new_tokens

+* Maximum number of tokens to generate (256).

+5. temperature

+* Controls the randomness of responses (0.1 for more deterministic outputs).

+6. top_p

+* Probability threshold for nucleus sampling (0.9).

+7. top_k

+* Limits the sampling to the top k tokens (40).

+This setup is used to configure and use a specific language model for generating text or responses based on the given parameters.